-In 1808, with relations between Britain and our fledgling country quickly deteriorating, President Thomas Jefferson ordered the construction of Old Fort Jackson, to protect the important port of Savannah.
-Named for revolutionary hero James "Left Eye" Jackson, it was ready by the time we went to battle in the War of 1812, but never needed.
+In 1808, with relations between Britain and our fledgling country quickly deteriorating, President Thomas Jefferson ordered the construction of Old Fort Jackson to protect the important port city of Savannah.
+Named for revolutionary hero James "Left Eye" Jackson, it was ready in time for the War of 1812, but never needed.

 The only square on Montgomery Street to survive into the present day is Franklin Square.
 Like the lost squares of Liberty and Elbert, Franklin Square had been a victim of urbanization, but was fortunately restored in the 1980s.